xuri/excelize-doc/en/image.md

 func (f *File) AddPicture(sheet, cell, picture, format string) error
 ```

-AddPicture provides the method to add picture in a sheet by given picture format set (such as offset, scale, aspect ratio setting and print settings) and file path.
+AddPicture provides the method to add a picture to a worksheet by given picture format set (such as offset, scale, aspect ratio setting, and print settings) and file path.

 For example: